-In addition, monitoring efforts have detected significantly more garter snakes per survey in trout removal lakes (0.15) versus fish-containing lakes (0.02; P=0.014; Figure 4; 2012A).
-Garter snakes were thus 10 times more likely to be found in fish removal lakes versus fish-containing control lakes where no removal was conducted.
-Snake detections also increased over time, exhibiting a positive linear relationship with the number of years since trout removal began (Upper Bubbs Creek, R2=0.55, P=0.09 and Upper LeConte Canyon, R2= 0.49, P=0.02) (NPS 2011A).
+In addition, garter snakes were more likely to be found in fish removal waterbodies (0.097) versus fishcontaining waterbodies where no removal was conducted (0.038; Figure 4; NPS 2015A).
+This difference is likely attributable to the presence of increased numbers of MYLFs (which are a primary prey of garter snakes) in fishless waterbodies versus fish-containing waterbodies (Knapp et al. 2007).
+Snake detections also increased over time, exhibiting a positive linear relationship with the number of years since trout removal began (Upper Bubbs Creek, R2=0.61, P=0.04 and Upper LeConte Canyon, R2= 0.55, P=0.008) (NPS 2012A).
 These differences are likely attributable to the presence of increased numbers of MYLFs, which are a primary prey of garter snakes, in fishless lakes versus fish-containing lakes (Knapp et al. 2007).
 Clark's nutcrackers, Brewer's blackbirds and American robins are now seen opportunistically feeding on MYLFs in restored populations (NPS unpublished data).
-In addition, abundant mayfly hatches are now a common annual occurrence at most trout removal lakes, providing improved forage for gray-crowned rosy finches and several bat species (NPS unpublished data).
+In addition, abundant mayfly hatches are now a common annual occurrence at most trout removal lakes, providing improved forage for graycrowned rosy finches and several bat species (NPS unpublished data).

-This project proposes new long-term trammeling actions (site-specific trammeling would occur over a period of up to 35 years) to address past trammeling actions which have adversely affected the natural quality of wilderness character.
-The new trammeling actions would involve removing all of the nonnative fish from about 16% of the approximately 549 waterbodies (lakes, streams, and marshes) that currently contain nonnative fish.
+This project proposes new long-term trammeling actions (site-specific trammeling would occur over a period of up to 35 years) to address past actions which have adversely affected the natural quality of wilderness character.
+The new trammeling actions would involve removing all of the nonnative fish from about 15% of the approximately 550 waterbodies (lakes, streams, and marshes) that currently contain nonnative fish.
 Methods for the removal of the fish are discussed within the alternatives section of this MRA.
-There would also be trammeling actions associated with future research and the experimental treatment of MYLF for chytrid fungus.
+There would also be trammeling actions associated with future research and restoration of MYLFs.
 There would be limited short-term effects on undeveloped as a result of the proposed removal actions (i.e. considered actions include the installation of nets, fish traps, use of helicopters, the creation of temporary and permanent stream barriers, and the establishment of temporary crew camps).